Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Results

 \subsection{Diagnosis extraction}

-Our diagnosis extraction module (Step 1.1) successfully extracted a diagnosis sentence from 89\% of the discharge letters in the dataset.
-We extracted 15'038 unique diagnosis sentences, of which 75\% occur only once, confirming the need for clustering them in wider groups that can be more easily related to known diseases and symptoms.
-A few of the extracted strings include the ICD9-CM codes and their standard textual description.
-Specifically, 737 diagnosis strings (4.9\%) contain an ICD9-CM code, covering 3'436 discharge letters (10.4\%).
+Our diagnosis extraction module (Step 1.1) successfully extracted a diagnosis sentence from 89\% of the discharge letters in the bronchiolitis dataset.
+We extracted 15,038 unique diagnosis sentences, of which 11,279 occurred only once, confirming the need for clustering them in wider groups that can be more easily related to known diseases and symptoms.
+ICD-9-CM codes are present only in 737 diagnosis strings (4.9\%), covering 3,436 discharge letters (10.4\%).
 The most common strings are the simplest, while more articulate ones have single occurrences.
-The median length of the extracted diagnoses strings is 49 characters, with 1st and 3rd quartiles of 17 and 156 characters.
+The median length of the extracted diagnosis strings is 49 characters, with first and third quartiles of 17 and 156 characters.
 Among the 335 bronchiolitis-labelled letters, we extracted 138 unique diagnosis strings from 306 letters.

+The same extraction procedure was applied to the bronchitis validation dataset.
+Diagnosis strings were successfully extracted from 90\% of the discharge letters, yielding 1,376 unique diagnosis strings, of which 1,092 occurred only once.
+Considering the 97 bronchitis-labelled letters, diagnosis strings were extracted from all of them, producing 88 unique diagnosis expressions.

+The manual evaluation results of this step on a random sample of 1,000 strings for each dataset are summarized in Figure~\ref{fig:labels-eval}.a.
+The number of extracted strings that are not diagnosis strings or that are incomplete is very limited ($\leq 2\%$).